applied-math-coding/functional/README.md

 # Basic Functional Programming Library

 This Javascript-library intends to gather some useful pieces of functional programming concepts.
-It does not aim to be comprehensive but rather tries to put together some common and often used patterns which can be supplied as very small dependency to your project.
+It does not claim to be comprehensive but rather tries to put together some common and often used patterns which can be supplied as very small dependency to your project.

 ## Environment